Glazing Bars

 Traditional Patent Glazing Bars

-Lonsdale patent glazing bars have been installed at some of the most prestigious and important heritage and conservation buildings throughout the UK.
+Lonsdale patent glazing systems have been installed at some of the most prestigious and important heritage and conservation buildings throughout the UK.
 These include Buckingham Palace, Cliveden, St James’s Palace, Windsor Castle, The British Museum, 10 Downing Street, Holyrood Palace, The V&A Museum, Marble Arch and Clarence House.

 Discover the benefits of our traditional glazing bars